 Grand Island's Wastewater Treatment plant helps keep our community healthy, clean and comfortable.
 Dealing with wastewater may not be a pretty topic, but we provide a crucial service that benefits every person, every home, every business, and the environment of Grand Island.
 We protect community health by controlling where waste goes, and by treating and disinfecting waste.
 Without wastewater treatment, things could be a real mess.

 The WWTP is strictly regulated by the Nebraska Department of Environmental Quality (NDEQ) through a National Pollutant Discharge Elimination Permit (NPDES) regulating water quality/effluent discharges from the plant to area waterways.
 Failure to comply with effluent limits may result in substantial fines.
 The WWTP compliance record is outstanding.
 This regulatory compliance is the primary responsibility of the WWTP.

 This web site will explain the business of wastewater treatment, what we are doing to make improvements and upgrades to our system, what you can do to help maintain our city sewer lines, and where to call if you have concerns or questions about outdoor odors.

-Funding of our wastewater services comes from user fees.
+Funding of our wastewater services comes from user fees not general funds.